 There are some projects that need official approval from the authorities – building control, to be specific.
 It is so important, in fact, that there is a whole law surrounding it.
 You need approval for extensions and new builds, but also for seemingly smaller jobs such as exchanging fuse boxes, installing a bathroom if it involves plumbing work, replacing windows, and a host of other projects.

-Here is everything you need to know about building control and how to work with your local officer to make the process go smoothly…
+What does building control do?
+Here’s all you need to know, including how to work with your local officer to make the process go smoothly…

 What does building control do?